Difficult Bible Quiz about the Bible Persons.

 This Bible person anointed the feet of Jesus with perfume and then dried them with her hair.

 a.
-Mary, the mother of Jesus.
+Mary, mother of Jesus.

 b.
 Mary, from Bethany.